 - 1. Where a shareholders' meeting is convened by the Company, the voting power may be exercised in writing or in electronic means.
 Where the Company proves satisfactory to the "Scope of Application to Electronic Balloting Adopted by a Company" promulgated by the competent authority of the Republic of China, or in case of a first listed public company as newly listed, the means of electronic balloting shall be enumerated as one of the balloting channels. - 2.
-Where the Company convenes a shareholders' meeting in a venue beyond the territories of the Republic of China, the - 19.6 Before the Company has acquired public company status, the Directors may determine in their discretion that the voting power of a Member at such general meeting may be exercised by way of a written ballot or by way of an electronic transmission.
+Where the Company convenes a shareholders' - 19.6 Before the Company has acquired public company status, the Directors may determine in their discretion that the voting power of a Member at such general meeting may be exercised by way of a written ballot or by way of an electronic transmission.
 If a general meeting is to be held in Taiwan after the Company has acquired public company status, when convening a general meeting, the Company shall permit the Members to vote by way of an electronic transmission as one of the methods of exercising voting power as well as voting by way of a written ballot.
 If a general meeting is to be held outside of the R.O.C., the methods by which 4.
-Members are permitted to exercise their voting power shall include voting by way of a written ballot or voting by way of
+Members are permitted to - 1.
+A shareholder shall not exercise voting power in writing or by way of electronic transmission in a shareholders' meeting.
+Where the Articles of Incorporation permit so, nevertheless, a shareholder may authorize a proxy agent in writing or by way of electronic transmission to exercise voting power in the meeting in such means. - 2.
+A shareholder who exercises voting power through a proxy agent shall not be deemed as having participated in in a shareholders' meeting in person. - 3.
+The Company may provide in Articles of Incorporation the provisions for delivery of proxy form - 4.
+The Companies Law of the British Cayman Islands does not provide